thycotic/dsv-docs/product/authent-azure-aws/index.md

 ### Azure User Assigned MSI Example

-First you will need to configure the user that corresponds to an [Azure User Assigned MSI](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
+First you will need to configure the User that corresponds to an [Azure User Assigned MSI](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).

 Remember that the username is a friendly name within DSV.
 It does not have to match the MSI username, but the provider must match the resource id of the MSI in Azure.